FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Experiments

 \end{itemize}

 The results of the two adaptive attacks are demonstrated in Table~\ref{tab:adaptive}.
-The results indicate that both two attacks cannot successfully remove the fingerprint from the model.
-Due to more knowledge about the fingerprint $\bm{F}$, the unlearning attack is slightly more effective than the overwriting attacks but still not able to bypass the ownership verification, with a BER of 0.149.
+The results indicate that neither attack can successfully remove the fingerprint from the model.
+Due to more knowledge about the fingerprint $\bm{F}$, the unlearning attack is slightly more effective than the overwriting attacks, but still not able to bypass the ownership verification, with a BER of 0.149.
 The experimental results show that the model reuser cannot destroy the fingerprint inside the model when having no knowledge of the testing samples.
 Our FIT-Print can resist both the overwriting attack and the unlearning attack.